bujosa/apollo-ii/README.md

 # apollo-ii

-This is a simple project for undestanding how works Gin.
+Apollo-II is a simple project for understanding how the Gin framework works in Go.